awesome-astra/docs/docs/pages/develop/languages/java.md

 Astra provides **multiple services** such as; Database and Streaming, with **multiple Apis and interfaces**.
 There are different frameworks and tools to connect to Astra depending on the Api interface you choose.

 Pick the interface in the table below to get relevant instructions.
 In most cases, you will download a working sample.
-Those are standalone examples designed to be as simple as possible.
+There are standalone examples designed to be as simple as possible.
 Please note that a _Software developement KIT (SDK)_ is also available for you to reduce the amount of boilerplate code needed to get started.
 More information is [here](https://github.com/datastax/astra-sdk-java/wiki).

 ### 2. Interfaces list